 Graphene also can detect cancer cells within the early stages of the disease.

-Moreover, it can stop them from growing any longer in many sorts of cancer by intervening the right formation of the tumor or causing autophagy which results in the death of cancer cells.
+Moreover, it can stop them from growing any longer in many sorts of cancer by intervening in the right formation of the tumor or causing autophagy which results in the death of cancer cells.

 The new super transistors, which replace silicon with graphene, can increase the speed of computers up to at least one thousand-fold in comparison to current technology.